recolic/microsoft-intune-archlinux/README.md

 - Cannot find directory `.../msft-identity-broker/...`

 This directory was renamed from `msft-identity-broker` to `microsoft-identity-broker` in latest intune.
-Remember to rename it while copy files around.
+Either upgrade your identity broker, or rename things manually (might be error-prone).

 #### Ubuntu side (officially supported)